© Crown copyright 2021

 ‘Exceptionally, and where the quality of care and safety and security of children is maintained, changes to the ratios may be made.’

-We consider the extent of the coronavirus (COVID-19) outbreak to be an exceptional temporary circumstance in which the staff to child ratios set out in the EYFS can be changed if necessary.
+We consider the extent of coronavirus (COVID-19) to be an exceptional temporary circumstance in which the staff to child ratios set out in the EYFS can be changed if necessary.
 Early years settings and schools, however, remain responsible for ensuring the safety and security of children in their care.

 The EYFS requirement to have a separate baby room is a safety issue for the protection of very young children particularly when they are asleep.
 Paragraph 3.59 of the statutory framework for the EYFS already allows for the mixing of children when this is appropriate.
 If the layout of the premises does not allow for a separate ‘baby room’ with its own door, a suitable area may be partitioned off to provide safety for younger children.

 Taking on new staff (including volunteers) even if a Disclosure and Barring Service (DBS) check has not been completed

 The requirements set out at paragraph 3.11 of the EYFS remain in place.